 Distribution of Outstanding Federal Direct Loan Dollars and Recipients by Repayment Plan

-Participation in income-driven repayment plans for federal student loans has grown dramatically in recent years.
-In 2017, 28% of the borrowers in repayment on federal Direct Loans are in programs limiting their payments to an affordable percentage of their disposable incomes, up from 13% in 2014.
+Participation in Income-Driven Repayment (IDR) plans for federal student loans has grown dramatically in recent years.
+In March 2018, 29% of the borrowers in repayment on federal Direct Loans were in programs limiting their payments to an affordable percentage of their discretionary incomes, up from 13% in 2014.

-Figure 10A: Distribution of Outstanding Federal Direct Loan Dollars and Recipients by Repayment Plan, Second Quarter FY2014 to FY2017
+Figure 13A: Distribution of Outstanding Federal Direct Loan Dollars and Borrowers by Repayment Plan, Second Quarter 2014, 2016, and 2018

 Notes & Sources

 NOTES: Includes Direct Loan borrowers in repayment, deferment, and forbearance.
 Because some borrowers have multiple loans, recipients may be counted multiple times across varying loan statuses.
 Income-driven plans include REPAYE, Pay As You Earn, Income-Contingent Repayment, and Income-Based Repayment.
-Level payment plans require monthly payments that are the same over 10 years or a different period of time.
+Level payment plans require monthly payments that are the same over a fixed period of time.
+Alternative repayment plans are customized to borrowers’ circumstances.
 Under the graduated payment plan, monthly payments increase over time.
-The second quarter of FY2017 ended on March 31, 2017.
+The second quarter of FY18 ended on March 31, 2018.
 Percentages may not sum to 100 because of rounding.

 SOURCE: U.S. Department of Education, Federal Student Aid Data Center, Federal Student Loan Portfolio.

-- In March 2017, borrowers in income-driven repayment plans held 48% of the outstanding debt in repayment under the federal Direct Loan program, up from 27% in 2014.
+- In March 2018, borrowers in IDR plans held 49% of the outstanding debt in repayment under the federal Direct Loan program, up from 27% in 2014.